Gazer0fShoes/landing-page/README.md

 The homepage for Duel Academy's theoretical website.

 __TODO__
-# update placeholder images
-# add links on the images
 # css
+# make the hero button look nicer
+# make uniforms justify centre in flexbox
+# fix the wacky stuff that happens when the screen gets thinner